salmonberrypi/salmonberrypi.github.io/README.md

 These are UNIX machines.
 A **terminal server** is not optional; out-of-band console access is mandatory.
 Some projects like [freetserv](https://freetserv.github.io) can be used as inspiration here, although they might benefit from modernization, given that it is almost a decade old.

 Monitoring the operational state of nodes is essential.
 Being able to **remotely soft reset or power cycle a node** is critical.
+Understanding what state the node is in to make sure decisions is a prerequisite.

 Manipulating the **boot state and boot devices** is essential.
 Raspberry Pi firmware has matured and expanded, and [new boot modes](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#http-boot) help.